-This guide provides the definitive, step-by-step method for reliably delivering unique codes in any Mailchimp Workflow using Coupon Carrier.
+This guide shows the setup we use for reliably delivering unique codes in Mailchimp Workflows with Coupon Carrier.

 First, we'll set up a "Code Email" configuration in Coupon Carrier.
 This will tell our system to listen for a specific tag in Mailchimp and what to do when it finds one.